astra1dev/PowerConverter/README.md

 ```

 ## 🤝 Supported file types
-Currently, the following file types are supported:
+Almost any file can be used as an input format.
+The following file types are supported as output formats:
 | Image | Video | Audio |
 |-------|-------|-------|
 | PNG   | MP4   | MP3   |